 Now, CRISPR technology allows researchers to modify any DNA target more correctly and precisely than ever before.

-Moreover, CRISPR mediated therapy promise to revolutionize the medicines sector including the treatment of genetic disorders.
+Moreover, CRISPR mediated therapy promises to revolutionize the medicines sector including the treatment of genetic disorders.
 The diseases that once considered unsolvable and incurable.

 Explore More About CRISPR: What is CRISPR Cas9?